Reactor Internals

 [Animated sequence]

 Zoom-in to a tight shot of the reactor unit, which shows a reddish-purple interior.
-To the left of the unit is gray text that reads THERMAL DIAGNOSTICS above an animated gauge icon along with multi-colored pie charts.
-To the right of the unit is text that reads THERMOGRAPHY above a series of wavy red lines and descending red arrows.
+To the left of the unit is gray text that reads Thermal diagnostics above an animated gauge icon along with multi-colored pie charts.
+To the right of the unit is text that reads Thermography above a series of wavy red lines and descending red arrows.

 [Voiceover]